uetchy/Kasen/README.md

 # How to use

-### Convert All Retina images to 1x image
-If you want to reducing all of retina optimized images in your project, select "Convert All" within "Plug-in" menu item.

-### Convert retina image to 1x image

-To create a 1x version of image based on selected line of the CSS document, you select "Convert Selected" within menu items.

 ### Measuring image size

 `Kasen => Measure Image Size` to measuring image size and insert `width` and `height`.